yito88/cosmos-scalar-schema/README.md

                                :ru 1000}
                                {:ru 800})
     ```
-    - RU can be set for each table to set `:ru` in a table configuration.
+    - RU of a database is set the maximum `:ru` in the table configurations.
 By default, it is 400.
+If `:ru` is greater than or equal to 4000, the RU is auto-scaled (10% - 100% of `:ru`).
     - The RU of the coordinator table can be specified the `:ru` in the second argument.